blacklabelbytes/node-red-file-logger/README.md

 # Description
 This node for Node-RED can be used to persist text strings to log files on your file system.
 The reason for creating the node was to save information on the requests sent by users to a Node-RED installation, how the processing of it proceeded, and what the end result was.

+# Installation

+As of writing, this node is not tagged with "node-red" as keyword, so it does not show up in Node-RED palette yet.
+Therefore, to install it, you need to access the console of your installation and run

+`npm install @blacklabelbytes/node-red-file-logger`

+Then restart your Node-RED installation and the node should show up in the "common" section.

 # Configuration
 Define one or more logging configurations (via config nodes) that define where and how log files will be managed.
 The following settings are used for the configuration: